ory/sdk/clients/client/ruby/docs/FrontendApi.md

 opts = {
   refresh: true, # Boolean | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
 This will reset the authenticated_at time of the session.
   aal: 'aal_example', # String | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
 This allows you to ask for multi-factor authentication.
 When an identity sign in using e.g. username+password, the AAL is 1.
 If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\".
-  x_session_token: 'x_session_token_example' # String | The Session Token of the Identity performing the settings flow.
+  x_session_token: 'x_session_token_example', # String | The Session Token of the Identity performing the settings flow.
+  return_session_token_exchange_code: true, # Boolean | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed.
+  return_to: 'return_to_example' # String | The URL to return the browser to after the flow was completed.
 }

 begin